 American Medical Professionals with Hearing Loss (AMPHL) – AMPHL is an organization dedicated to providing Deaf/Hard of Hearing individuals with information on advocacy, mentorship and resources for those pursuing a career in the medical field.
 AMPHL

 Described and Captioned Media Program (DCMP) – DCMP has a wide variety of videos that are captioned and a multitude that also include sign language.
 They offer a program for students entering college called, “Map It.”
 It specifically guides Deaf/Hard of Hearing pre-college students to answer the questions, “Who Am I?”
 “What do I Want?” and “How do I Get There?” as it specifically relates to transitioning to college.
 This online training requires a free membership to DCMP to access it.
 DCMP - What comes next

-Vocational Rehabilitation (VR)– VR provides services to individuals with various disabilities.
-Specifically, for Deaf/Hard of Hearing individuals, VR can provide interpreters for job interviews along with other services.
+Vocational Rehabilitation (VR)– VR helps the deaf, hard of hearing or disabled gain or retain meaningful employment that may include interpreters for job interviews and other services.
 Contact your local VR services office to learn the different ways VR can assist you.